Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: Abstract

 \section{Abstract}

-Single-Flux Quantum (SFQ) digital logic is typically both energy efficient and fast, but the logic that uses reversibility provides the most extreme method for improving efficiency.
-We are studying engineered long Josephson junctions (LJJs) that are components for future ballistic logic gates within a logic family named Reversible Fluxon Logic (RFL).
-Therein, the bit states are represented by two possible polarities of an SFQ.
-Here we test engineered LJJs with component JJ critical currents of 7.5 $\mu A$ and a Josephson penetration depth of approximately 2.4 unit cells.
-In our study, the SFQ rest energy in the Long JJ is determined to be 47~zJ (regardless of bit state).
-The LJJs were tested in two environments, at 4.2~K in a helium dunk probe (DP) and 3.5~K in a cryogen-free refrigerator (CFR).
-The on-chip circuit consists of three parts in sequence: an SFQ launcher, the LJJ under test, and a detector that uses biased 20~$\mu A$ JJs.
-Data show that SFQ detection events are synchronous with SFQ launch events in both setups, indicating possible ballistic SFQ transmission in the LJJs.
-The jitter of the events in the CFR setup indicates that we are limited by signal filtering in our CFR setup and by noise in the DP setup.
+Single-Flux Quantum (SFQ) digital logic is typically energy efficient and fast, and logic that uses ballistic and reversible principles provides a new platform to improve efficiency.
+We are studying long Josephson junctions (long JJs), SFQs within them, and an SFQ detector, all intended for future ballistic logic gate experiments.
+Specifically, we launch low-energy SFQ into engineered long JJs made from an array of 80 JJs and connecting inductors.
+The component JJs have critical currents of only 7.5 $\mu A$ such that the Josephson penetration depth is approximately 2.4 unit cells, and the SFQ's stationary energy in the LJJ is $\sim$47~zJ.
+The circuit measured consisted of three components: an SFQ launcher, the LJJ, and an SFQ detector that uses JJ critical currents of only 15-20$\mu A$.
+The circuit was measured in two environments: at 4.2~K in a helium dunk probe and 3.5~K in a cryogen-free refrigerator.
+According to calculations, the SFQ may traverse the LJJ ballistically, i.e., with a small change in velocity.
+Data show that SFQ detection events are synchronous with SFQ launch events in both setups.
+The jitter extracted from the launch and arrival times is predominantly attributed to the noise in the detector.
+This study shows that we can create and detect low-energy SFQs made from engineered LJJs, and the importance of jitter studies for future ballistic gate measurements.